-The Jeanne Clery Act for Security On-Campus mandates insitutions of higher education to publically disclose an annual crime statistics report, provide suppport to victims and survivors of relationship and sexual violence, and make known their policies and procedures related to responding to crimes on-campus.
+The Jeanne Clery Act for Security On-Campus mandates institutions of higher education to publicly disclose an annual crime statistics report, provide support to victims and survivors of relationship and sexual violence, and make known their policies and procedures related to responding to crimes on campus.

 Policies and Procedures

 In addition to the laws governing institutions like Skagit Valley College, SVC takes steps to prevent and address instances of discrimination and harassment by implementing various policies and procedures related to the remediation of these crimes.

 This statement reinforces SVC’s commitment to providing a safe and inclusive learning and working environment for everyone.
 View the statement online.